Books... BOOKS

 EXCERPT

-The man, thinking he’d been alone, looked all around the room trying to determine the source of the voice.
+The man, Stephen, thinking he’d been alone, looked all around the room trying to determine the source of the voice.
 “Where are you?”

 I’m new here, just moved in.
 The house has been very quiet this morning, save for the occasional sound of cooled air rushing through the vents.
 I suppose most people don’t notice things like that.
 I’m grateful for the conditioned air.
 I don’t take things like that for granted, I assure you.
 At my age, the Florida summers can be more than just uncomfortable.
-The humidity can be downright detrimental to my health, as I’m sure you know.
+The humidity can be downright detrimental to my health, as I’m sure you must know.

 “Mr. Yates, is that you?
 Are you here?”